Health News Summary: Drugmakers file second court challenge to Canada's new drug price rules | Devdiscourse

 Following is a summary of current health news briefs.
 Drugmakers file a second court challenge to Canada's new drug price rules

 Canada's main pharmaceutical industry lobby group, along with 16 of its member companies, filed a lawsuit on Friday to block new regulations meant to lower patented drug prices, the second legal challenge to a new regime that could eventually reduce prices in the United States as well.
 Canada published the final regulations in August, despite heavy lobbying from drug companies, which stand to lose revenue as prices drop.
-The federal government estimates the new rules will save Canadian patients, employers, and insurers, including governments, C$13.2 billion ($10 billion) over a decade.
-Vietnam culls 4.7 million pigs as African swine fever spreads
+The federal government estimates the new rules will save Canadian patients, employers and insurers, including governments, C$13.2 billion ($10 billion) over a decade.
+China vice premier urges hog production recovery amid swine fever

-Vietnam has culled about 4.7 million pigs to contain an outbreak of African swine fever that has spread to all 63 provinces in the Southeast Asian country, an official said on Friday.
-The disease first detected in February has been hard to contain because there is no vaccine, said Pham Van Dong, head of the Animal Health Department.
+Chinese Vice Premier Hu Chunhua has urged the country's main hog production areas to step up efforts to stabilize and recover production, state news agency Xinhua reported, amid a highly damaging outbreak of African swine fever.
+The deadly disease, first detected in China a year ago, has slashed the country's pig herd by almost a third and pushed hog prices to record highs.
+Mental health conditions may prompt some women to have ovaries removed unnecessarily

+(Reuters Health) - Certain psychiatric conditions may prompt some women to choose to have their ovaries removed even when there is no medical justification for it, a new study suggests.
+"Some women suffer from psychiatric conditions that may change their perception of pain, bleeding and somatic symptoms, or may prompt the desire to address such symptoms with medical or surgical treatments," said study co-author Dr. Walter Rocca, a professor of epidemiology and neurology in the department of health sciences research at the Mayo Clinic in Rochester, Minn.
 Telemarketer charged in $1.2 billion Medicare fraud scheme pleads guilty in NJ

 The owner of a telemarketing company implicated in the largest component of a $1.2 billion Medicare fraud involving the supply of medically unnecessary orthotic braces pleaded guilty to criminal charges on Friday, the U.S. Department of Justice said.
 Lester Stockett, the owner of Video Doctor USA and Telemed Health Group and chief executive of AffordADoc, also agreed to pay $200 million of restitution, as part of his plea to conspiracy to defraud the United States through kickbacks and conspiracy to commit money laundering, the department said.
 Inside drugmakers' strategy to boost cancer medicines with 'Lazarus effect'